AdnaneEz-zaim/monitoring/README.md

 ## How to run/use the software

-To run this software, there is only one commande needed : docker run/pull <your_image>
+To run this software, there is only one commande needed : docker run -p 8050:8050 devops.telecomste.fr:5050/printerfaceadmin/2022-23/group6

 ## How to use the software